Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

-# Things i do with a fresh linux install (mainly xps15 9760)
+# Things i do with a fresh linux install (mainly for xps15 9760)